Cybersecurity Manager, Vice President, Bank of the West, Omaha, NE

-He has been involved in creating and presenting training and education programs on well over 200 occasions across the United States and Canada and has served as an Adjunct Instructor for multiple colleges and University’s on Cyber topics.
+He has been involved in creating and presenting training and education programs on well over 200 occasions across the United States and Canada and has served as an Adjunct Instructor for multiple Colleges and Universities on Cyber topics.

 Mr. Christensen holds his Certified Information Systems Security Professional (CISSP), Certified Risk and Information Systems Control (CRISC) and Certified Fraud Examiner (CFE) certifications through various accrediting bodies.

 Mr. Christensen has a Bachelor’s Degree In Criminal Justice Administration and a Master’s Degree in Business Management as well as extensive training in Cyber Investigations and Device Forensics.

 Assistant Professor & Program Director BSCYBR and MSCYBR, College of Science and Technology, Bellevue University, Bellevue, NE